-The Company has exposure through its FAL and Specialty books to the Russia Ukraine conflict.
+The Company has exposure through its FAL and Specialty books to the Russia Ukraine conflict and the Israel Palestine conflict.
 The Company continues to monitor the situation closely.
-The Company has included in the loss and loss adjustment reserves its best estimate of losses arising from the conflict.
-As the conflict is ongoing the situation remains uncertain, accordingly, estimates used in the preparation of the Company's financial statements, primarily those associated with the estimations of loss and loss adjustment expense reserves may be subject to adjustments in future periods.
+The Company has included in the loss and loss adjustment reserves its best estimate of losses arising from the conflicts.
+As the conflicts are ongoing the situation remains uncertain, accordingly, estimates used in the preparation of the Company's financial statements, primarily those associated with the estimations of loss and loss adjustment expense reserves may be subject to adjustments in future periods.